mu-semtech/ember-data-table/README.md

 How to show different things in Ember Data Table

 - `@fields` :: List of fields to render with extra options.
 The fields are split by spaces.
 Splitting a field with a colon (`:`) makes the first element be the attribute and the second be the label.
 Use an `_` to render a space in the label.
-Eg: `@fields="label:Name priceInEuros:Euro_price"`.
+E.g.: `@fields="label:Name priceInEuros:Euro_price"`.
 - `@sortableFields` :: List of fields by which the user may sort.
   Fields should use the attribute names of `@fields` and are split by spaces.
 By default all fields are sortable.
 Set to an empty list to disable sorting.
 - `@noDataMessage` :: Custom message to show when no data is available.
-  The `:no-data-message` block can be used as an elternative to provide styling.
+  The `:no-data-message` block can be used as an alternative to provide styling.
-- `@enableLineNumbers` :: Set to truethy to show line numbers in the table.
+- `@enableLineNumbers` :: Set to truthy to show line numbers in the table.
 - `@links` :: Each row may contain a number of links.
 Different links are split by a space in the configuration.
 Each link consists of one to three parts split by a colon.
 The first part is the route, the second is the label, the third is an icon to use instead of the label if supported (screen readers should see the label still).
-Eg:
+E.g.:
   `@links="products.edit:edit:pencil products.show:open:file-earmark-richtext"`.
   Note that only the route is required in which case the label is derived and no icon is shown.
 The link by default receives the `id`